Cognition and Learning

-Support for cognition and learning difficulties may be required when children and young people (CYP) learn at a slower pace than their peers, even with appropriate differentiation.
+Support for cognition and learning difficulties may be required when children and young people (CYP) learn and struggle to meet expected cognition milestones than their peers, even with appropriate differentiation.

 Cognition and learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD) and severe learning difficulties (SLD), where CYP are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication through to profound and multiple learning difficulties (PMLD), where CYP are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.